About Bethany Allen-Ebrahimian

 Before joining Axios, I served as the lead reporter for the International Consortium of Investigative Journalists' China Cables project, a major leak of classified Chinese government documents revealing the inner workings of mass internment camps in Xinjiang.
 For my work on the China Cables project, I received the Robert D. G. Lewis Watchdog Award, the top prize awarded annually by the Society of Professional Journalists DC Dateline Awards, as well as the Investigative Journalism prize in the online category.
 The China Cables project was also a finalist for the Batten Medal for Courage in Journalism.

-I was previously a staff editor and contributing reporter at Foreign Policy magazine, where I wrote investigations and deeply reported narratives related to China.
+I was previously a staff editor and contributing reporter at Foreign Policy magazine, where I wrote investigations, deeply reported narratives, and analysis related to China.

 A sampling of major scoops I have published recently: